Bargaining and bartering is a way of life in Kathmandu and Nepal

 The pleasure of the above method is that the people you are bargaining with know what you are doing.
 Simply looking for the best price.
 They do the same thing themselves.

-Bartering like this can reward you with many smiles and lasting memories.
+Bargaining (or bartering) like this can reward you with many smiles and lasting memories.
 Numerous photo opportunities and taken lightly a nice way to leave the country.

 Leave at least one day when you travel to Nepal just for souvenir shopping.
 If you are visiting Bhaktapur they make lot of pottery, carvings, paintings and puppets which will be cheaper than in Kathmandu.

 Either way, Nepal is simply one of the best countries in the world for souvenir shopping.
 Enjoy it!

 By the way, if you are looking for more information on the what to buy then check out my post on the the best souvenirs to buy in Kathmandu, Nepal.